brpthomas/prototypal-inheritance-js/README.md

 * Understand why prototypes are useful

 ## Opening
-What is about to happen?
-How and why?
 Today, we will be covering prototypal inheritance in Javascript!
 We have already covered variables, functions, objects, and callbacks in JavaScript which on the surface is super powerful, because it allows us to create complicated programs to develop web apps like most websites we visit everyday!
 So let's take a look under the hood.